Earlpride/Earlpride/README.md

 - 👋 Hi, I’m Artem!
 - 👀 I’m interested in ... low-level programming and software development.
 - 🌱 I’m currently learning ...
-WebDev, Java and C++.
+WebDev, Java and using AI-tools.
 - 💞️ I’m looking to collaborate on ... nothing at the moment.
 - 📫 How to reach me ... if you are reading this, you probably already know how to reach me.